Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 The baby must be surrendered to a fire station or hospital within 3 days of birth.
 Babies must be surrendred to a fire station or hospital employee.
 Surrendered infants are placed in pre-adoptive homes during the adoption process.
 Parents or persons with lawful custody have up to 14 days from the time of surrender to reclaim their babies.

 For additional details, click on Safely Surrendered Baby Law.
 Information is available in Chinese, English, Korean, and Spanish.

 Signed into law on September 28, 2016, the "Justice for Victims Act" (SB-813) eliminates the statute of limitations for certain sex crimes.
 The law does not modify the burden of proof, but it provides victims and survivors extended time to seek justice for the crimes committed against them.

-Under the Justice for Victims Act, criminal prosecution can now be initiated at any time, depending on circumstances, for acts of rape, sodomy, lewd or lascivious acts, continuous sexual abuse of a child, oral copulation, and sexual penetration committed after January 1, 2017, or for earlier acts for which the statutes of limitations were still in effect on January 1, 2017.
+Under the Act, criminal prosecution can be initiated at any time for various sex crimes.
+These crimes include rape, sodomy, lewd or lascivious acts, continuous sexual abuse of a child, oral copulation, and sexual penetration.
+The law applies to crimes committed after January 1, 2017.
+The law also applies to earlier acts for which the statutes of limitations were still in effect on January 1, 2017.

 Sexual Assault Forensic Exam

 The rights granted survivors of attempted and completed sexual assault by California Penal Code §13823.11 include the right to obtain and consent to forensic and medical exams.
 Survivors also have the right to refuse consent for any portion of these exams without losing the right to receive care and treatment for injuries and potential sexually transmitted infection and pregnancy resulting from the assault.

 No-Cost Forensic Exam Without Requirement to Participate in the Criminal Justice System